 Our participation is very confusing, and we never really know what we should do.
 As a result, during the final scene, the sister is trapped and calls us for help, we did not understand if we were supposed to do something or not.
 Doubtful, no one moves.

 Length and repetitive effects:

-The experience lasts almost 3 hours, and if the first moments create an atmosphere and expectations, the rest is very disappointing: repetitive, long, not very coherent…
+The experience lasts almost 3 hours.
+The first moments create an atmosphere and great expectations, but the rest is very disappointing.
+It’s repetitive, long and not very coherent…

 Just because you create a good set design worthy of the greatest horror films doesn’t mean you’ll succeed in creating an engaging atmosphere!
 On the one hand, the mechanics must be diversified to continuously inspire fear, on the other hand, it is necessary to give a real role to the public to create an intense immersion.
 Running him everywhere, all the time, is not enough.

 Krampus was assembled in Lima, Peru, by Historias teams from Media Noches.